Farmer Lab at Clemson University

 Former Undergraduate Research Assistant

 Mason earned his B.S. in Wildlife and Fisheries Biology at Clemson and worked in the lab on several research projects.
 During his time at Clemson he gained experience working with Bull Trout and Westslope Cutthroat Trout on the South Fork of the Flathead River in Montana, conducted a summer internship with South Carolina DNR as a Region 4.
 He also served as the social media officer and president for the Clemson Student Sub-unit of the American Fisheries Society.
-Currently, Mason is pursuing an M.S. at UNC Wilmington with Dr. Fred Scharf focused on Southern Flounder.
+Mason recently completed his M.S. at UNC Wilmington with Dr. Fred Scharf focused on Southern Flounder migratory movements.
+Mason currently works for the Georgia Department of Natural Resources Stream Survey Team.

 Proudly powered by Weebly